sametmax/django-quicky/README.md

 For the first one, the returned dictionary will be used as a context to render the template.
 For the second one, it will be serialised to JSON.

+/!\ WARNING:

+The view decorator should always be the first decorator to be applied.
+Only by doing so you garanti it will work with other decorators such as `@login_required`.

 Conditional rendering
 =======================